thomasernste/h1b_statistics_data_engineering/README.md

 # Output Datasets

-Each line of the first 'occupations' output file contains the following fields in a in a semicolon separated format with semicolons the delimiters:
+Each line of the first 'occupations' output file contains the following fields in a semicolon separated format with semicolons as the delimiters:

 - **TOP_OCCUPATIONS**: the 'Standard Occupational Classification (SOC) code' of the application.
 - **NUMBER_CERTIFIED_APPLICATIONS**: the number of certified applicants with the SOC code from the first column.
 - **PERCENTAGE**: the percentage of applicants with the specified SOC code among all applications in the original sample.

-This 'occupational' data file is sorted, first, in reverse order by the number of certified applications for each occupational category, and secondly alphabetically by occupational category if the occupational categories have the same number of certified applications.
+This 'occupational' data file is sorted, first, in reverse order by the number of certified applications for each occupational category (second column), and secondly alphabetically by occupational category (first column) if the occupational categories have the same number of certified applications.

-Each line of the second 'states' output file contains the following fields in a semicolon separated format with semicolons the delimiters:
+Each line of the second output file called 'states' contains the following fields in a semicolon separated format with semicolons the delimiters:

-- **TOP_STATES**: the US state where the applicant is working.
+- **TOP_STATES**: the US state in which the applicant is working.
 - **NUMBER_CERTIFIED_APPLICATIONS**: the number of certified applicants working in the state from the first column.
 - **PERCENTAGE**: the percentage of applicants working in the specified US state among all applications in the original sample.